Grypson-Mendoza/Mendoza_Midterm/README.md

-This is a Simple E-Commerce Webs te
+This is a Simple E-Commerce Website